rhart211/DS6306_HW/HW5/README.md

  * Rmarkdown Script
  * Knitted HTML
- * CSV that contains the "Most Popular Girls' Names for the years 2015 and 2016.
+ * CSV that contains the "Most Popular Girls Names" for the years 2015 and 2016.